 This module is compulsory for students progressing into Chemistry, Life Sciences and Pharmacy degrees, and is an optional choice for those on Engineering degree paths.
 The aim of this module is to develop your knowledge on key areas of Organic, Inorganic and Physical Chemistry, whilst also developing key processing and problem-solving skills in an academically challenging yet supportive environment.
 Work within laboratory sessions also aim to increase your confidence in both working practically and analysing practical results.

 How You Are Assessed

 The way students will be assessed will vary for each module.
-It could include coursework, such as a lab report or essay, written exams, portfolio development, group work or presentations to name some examples.
+It could include coursework, such as a lab report or essay, an end of year synoptic assessment, portfolio development, group work, or presentations to name some examples.